Oh no, that dreaded interview question has arrived: “What three words would you use to describe yourself?”

 Which ones should you choose?
 Well, it depends.

-An accounting firm, for example, might be looking for someone organized, diligent, and hardworking, whereas a sales team may be more impressed with someone flexible and resilient.
+A hiring committee at an accounting firm, for example, might be looking for someone organized, diligent, and hardworking, whereas a team hiring for a sales role may be more impressed with someone flexible and resilient.
 Consider commonly-used adjectives that are often used to describe individual roles.

 Best Words to Describe Your Leadership Qualities (Examples)